Tree on the Green

 Joyce Harrison was a five year old schoolgirl when the horse chestnut tree was planted on the green to celebrate the Silver Jubilee of George V in 1935.
 Ever since it has served as one of the village’s most treasured landmarks.

-The Parish Council believes that we should plant another tree now, so that by the time it finally pops its clogs we will have a semi-mature tree on the Fair Green (see map for planting location) to take its place.
+The Parish Council decided that we should plant another tree now, so that by the time it finally pops its clogs we will have a semi-mature tree on the Fair Green (see map for planting location) to take its place.

-Next year’s celebrations for the Queen’s Diamond Jubilee provide the ideal excuse - and the funding.
+Celebrations for the Queen’s Diamond Jubilee provide the ideal excuse - and the funding.

 The village is grateful to Within Reach magazine who are funding this initiative.